hilaryzen/MKS22X-MarioKart/README.md

 5/23

 Kayla: I tried to fix the rotations as they were not working as I had imagined.
 Now the world should spin based on the kart's position.

+5/24

+Kayla: I completely changed my approach to movement.
+The keyPressed function is now in the right place.
+I removed the left(a), right(d), and turning keys(r and t) and replaced the a and d keys with turnRight and turnLeft instead.
+The move back and up commands are now based on rotation angle.